BlenderVR/manual/manual/installation/installation.rst

   $ cd $INSTALL_DIR
   $ .\venv\Scripts\activate
-  $ python3 .\blender-vr\blenderVR
+  $ python3 .\blender-vr\BlenderVR

-You should now see the blenderVR window popping up (see figure below).
+You should now see the BlenderVR window popping up (see figure below).
 Congratulations your installation was a success!

 .. figure:: /images/user-interface-1.png
   :width: 600px